 - Beware of Seeking, Acting on Advice When Anxious, Sad

-- Interrogative Self-Talk Trumps Self-Bolstering Pep Talks to Enhance Performance
+- Interrogative Self-Talk Enhances Self-Bolstering Pep Talks to Enhance Performance

 - Creating Productive Thought Patterns through “Thought Self-Leadership”